taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.load_aot_module`

-Load a precompiled AOT module from the filesystem. `definition.null_handle` is returned if the runtime failed to load the AOT module from the given path.
+Loads a pre-compiled AOT module from the file system.
+Returns `definition.null_handle` if the runtime fails to load the AOT module from the specified path.

 `function.destroy_aot_module`